Understanding the Game of Craps: Odds and House Edge

 House Edge

-The house edge is the mathematical advantage commercial gambling venues have over their patrons as they play over time.
-The term is used to describe how lucrative or unprofitable a game is, whether that is craps, blackjack, poker, roulette, baccarat, or a slot game.
+The house edge is the mathematical advantage that commercial gambling venues maintain over their patrons over time.
+The term is used to describe how profitable or unprofitable a game is, be it craps, blackjack, poker, roulette, baccarat, or a slot game.
 This advantage guarantees returns for the casino over time and, therefore, an assured loss for the players.

-There are various definitions of house advantage but simply put, it is the casino profit, which is expressed as a percentage of players’ total wager.
-If a game comes with a casino advantage of 5%, it suggests that the casino keeps 5% of players’ bets on average – or $5 of your $100 bet, for instance.
-The house edge is not a result of luck and instead, games are designed to provide casinos with a guaranteed income – the advantage is simply the difference between the true odds and the odds casinos are willing to pay.
+There are various definitions of house advantage, but, simply put, it is the casino’s profit expressed as a percentage of players’ total wagers.
+If a game has a casino advantage of 5%, it indicates that the casino keeps 5% of players’ bets on average – or $5 of every $100 bet, for example.
+The house edge is not a result of luck; rather, games are designed to provide casinos with a guaranteed income – the advantage is simply the difference between the true odds and the odds casinos are willing to pay.

-However, the house edge is a theoretical concept based on probability theory and the so-called Law of Large Numbers, which produces stable long-term results for the averages of random events such as gambling games.
-It should be noted that it applies only when a large number of gaming rounds are considered – hundreds of thousands and even millions.
+However, the house edge is a theoretical concept grounded in probability theory and the so-called Law of Large Numbers, which predicts stable long-term results for the averages of random events such as gambling games.
+It should be noted that it applies only when a large number of gaming rounds are considered – hundreds of thousands, or even millions.

-This means that casino players may end up with huge profits after playing 10 rounds of roulette or craps.
-After playing thousands of rounds, however, they will most probably lose a percentage of their total bet that is very close to the theoretical house edge.
+This means that casino players may end up with significant profits after playing just 10 rounds of roulette or craps.
+After playing thousands of rounds, however, they will most likely lose a percentage of their total bets that is very close to the theoretical house edge.

 Return to Player

-The RTP or return to player is another term that describes the same idea but rather than focusing on the player’s losses, it is used to express the percentage of the bet that players are likely to keep over time.
-In other words, the RTP that is often displayed for some casino games is, in fact, the exact opposite of the house edge.
+The RTP, or return to player, is another term that conveys the same concept, but rather than focusing on the player’s losses, it expresses the percentage of the bet that players are likely to keep over time.
+In other words, the RTP often displayed for certain casino games is, in fact, the exact opposite of the house edge.

-Games with a house edge of 5%, for instance, have an RTP of 95%.
-Players who bet $100 on such a game are expected to end their gaming session with $95.
-Once again, the return to player or expected return, as it is also referred to, is theoretical in nature and applies for a nearly unlimited number of gaming rounds.
+Games with a house edge of 5%, for example, have an RTP of 95%.
+Players who wager $100 on such a game are expected to end their session with $95.
+Once again, the return to player, or expected return as it is also called, is theoretical in nature and applies to an almost unlimited number of gaming rounds.

-Slot machines, for example, rarely offer good RTPs – the house edge in them usually ranges from 2% to 10%, depending on the particular game.
-Most blackjack variations, on the other hand, offer RTPs of over 99% – certain games have a house edge as low as 0.45%.
-When it comes to craps, the house edge is not fixed and it varies greatly, depending on the bet – it is 1.41% for the most basic wager, the Pass Line bet.
+Slot machines, for example, rarely offer favorable RTPs – their house edge typically ranges from 2% to 10%, depending on the specific game.
+Most blackjack variations, on the other hand, provide RTPs above 99% – some games have a house edge as low as 0.45%.
+In craps, the house edge is not fixed; it varies greatly depending on the wager, and it is 1.41% for the most basic bet, the Pass Line.

 Relationship between Odds and Probability